GinoGalotti/improv/_posts/2019-02-21-experiences-in-english-1.md

 title: Your experiences improvising in a second language
 bigimg: /img/posts/red-curtains.jpg
 share-img: https://improv.ginogalotti.com/img/posts/red-curtains.jpg
-tags: Improv-in-English, Discussion
+tags: Improv-in-English
-picture-caption: from pexels.com
+picture-caption: from unsplash.com
 ---

 All of you are amazing!
 After sharing [Improvising Outside of Your Mother Tongue]({{ site.baseurl }}{% post_url 2019-02-02-improv-in-english %}) on an international improv group.
 What joy to see this topic interests others!
 In this post, I will make a short summary of some of those experiences.
 There are so many lessons to learn!
 As there are too many, I decided to split them into bite-sized posts!